riceissa/open-phil-predictions/README.md

 The predictions are essentially copied off Open Philanthropy Project's website.

-[Vipul Naik](https://vipulnaik.com/) sponsored my work on this task.
+[Vipul Naik](https://vipulnaik.com/) asked me to work this task and sponsored its completion.

 ## License